astronomer/astro-blog/posts/airflow-ray.md

 ### Passing data between tasks: faster with Plasma

-One thing that experienced Airflow users will notice in the example above is that we appear to be passing entire dataframes between tasks without explicitly sending those data chunks to external storage.
+Experienced Airflow users will notice in the example above we appear to be passing entire dataframes between tasks without explicitly sending those data chunks to external storage.
 With traditional XCom, this would be essentially impossible because Airflow stores each piece of data sent between tasks in a single cell of the metadata DB.

 To address this issue, we take advantage of one of Ray’s coolest features: data caching.
 To ensure fast data processing for ML, Ray utilizes a_ plasma store_ system that caches all data in memory on Ray workers.
 With the Ray decorator, Airflow only stores a hash pointing to the result of the last task (a Ray Object ID).
 This caching allows for data to stay in memory between tasks without ever leaving the RAM of the workers.
 No more writing and reading data from S3 between tasks!